amyznikov/libffplay/README.md

 4. Build submodules

-  It is mandatory to run the script 'build-modules-arm-linux-androideabi-gcc' from inside of libffplay/external directory, because of it uses relative path names:
+  It is mandatory to run the script 'build-modules' from inside of libffplay/external directory, because of it uses relative path names:

-  $ cd external && ./build-modules-arm-linux-androideabi-gcc
+  $ cd external && ./build-modules

   By default this script will build libraries for android-15 platform (Android 4.0.3 devices).
   To change target platfom, open the script in a text editor and change target platform as desired.